 Music: An iPod loaded with children’s versions of ballets and operas with accompanying books will keep your child happy on trips while giving them an early start on music appreciation.
 There are some wonderful versions of “Peter and the Wolf”, “Swan Lake” and “The Nutcracker” that even very young kids will enjoy.
 Speaking of “The Nutcracker”, Duna started taking her daughter, Lina, to the ballet when Lina was two years old.
 Although they finally let the tradition go after 20+ years, granddaughter Finley attended her first Nutcracker at 18 months and sat raptly through it despite her mother’s doubts.
 If you enjoy the ballet, opera, theater or the symphony, get matinee tickets this year and plan to make a hasty retreat to the lobby if your child is not as enchanted as you are!
 Listening to the music in advance and telling the child the story helps prepare them.

 Etc.: So you already have all this stuff and we have not helped a bit?
 Well, then how about cross-country skis, downhill skis, snowshoes or ice skates, a set of bells or a keyboard, a real musical instrument and lessons, a nice globe, a set of real child-sized tools and a work bench, a rock tumbler, dance or theater lessons?
 The gift of adventure is always a good choice – perhaps a snorkeling or spelunking adventure for an older child?
 Whatever you choose, go for quality.
 Avoid toys that entertain rather than challenge.
 If it requires batteries it will likely not be as valuable to your child as the box it came in!

-In December we begin a discussion of Montessori’s sensitive periods of development starting with motor development and cultural development.
-Parents and grandparents with babies up to 18 months of age are welcome to join our class on Fridays from 9:00 until noon.
-And bring your family to our school play on the 19th at Temple Har Shalom, 3700 N Brookside Ct, off Highway 224, at 11:00 am.
+Our next session begins January 8th.
+Parents and grandparents with babies up to 18 months of age are welcome to join our class on Fridays from 8:30 until 11:30am.
+And bring your family to our school play on the 18th at Temple Har Shalom, 3700 N Brookside Ct, off Highway 224, at 11:00 am.

 We teachers have voted December “Most Challenging Time of the Year.”
 So much to do!
 We begin in October planning things far enough in advance to keep November and December from becoming too busy.
 From the toddler’s point of view, the holidays can all be a dizzy blur.
 But there are also so many wonderful things to enjoy.
 Candles, music, sparkling snow, fantastic decorations, special foods, fragrances, singing, etc. We would all do well to slow down to the toddler’s pace and take time to enjoy every detail.
 But this seems impossible when you glance at your “To Do” list.
 This is the time to go over your list and decide what is really important and what is not.